 2 Signs, Gestures and Body Language

-To be clear, signing was not a communication mode unique to Native peoples.
+Signing was not a communication mode unique to Native peoples.
 The French also communicated nonverbally.
-In France, actors, prostitutes, sailors, priests, heretics, jesters, monks and many others utilized some form of gesticulation or signage.
-French sailors used signs to communicate with fellow sailors from one ship to another.
+In France, actors, prostitutes, sailors, priests, heretics, jesters, monks and many others used some form of gesticulation or signage.
+French sailors used signs to communicate from one ship to another.
 French monks used signs during periods of silence.
-There were, of course, individuals whose inability to speak forced them to utilize signs to communicate with others.
-Signing was simply a universal mode of communication, though not all signs were identical or similarly utilized from one community to the next.
+There were, of course, individuals whose inability to speak forced them to use signs to communicate with others.
+Signing was a universal mode of communication, though not all signs were identical or similarly used from one community to the next.

 Signs of First Encounters[4]